angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

     providers: [
       // environment injector (lazy injector)
       // lazy feature scoped providers go here...
-      // previously, this was responsibility of the lazy NgModule ],
+      // previously, this was the responsibility of the lazy NgModule ],
     children: [
        {